Father dead, son injured in ‘road rage’ shooting

-ROARING RIVER — A presumed road rage incident in Wilkes County has left one man dead and another in critical condition.
+ROARING RIVER — Wilkes County Sheriff’s Department has released a recording of the 911 call following a presumed road rage incident that left one man dead and another in critical condition.
 On Aug.
-5, at approximately 6:18 p.m., the Wilkes County Communications Center received a 911 call regarding a shooting incident at US Hwy 421 South and Red White and Blue Road in the Roaring River Community of Wilkes.
+5, at approximately 6:18 p.m., the Wilkes County Communications Center received a 911 call regarding a shooting incident at US Hwy 421 South and Red White and Blue Road in the Roaring River community.

+“I’ve had a Ford pickup and a motorcycle pull over, they pulled a gun on me and I shot them,” an unidentified voice tells the dispatcher.

-The call indicated that it was a road rage type incident in which two men had been shot.
-The incident began on Hwy 421 and continued down the off ramp to the intersection of Red White and Blue Road.
+The incident involving a car, truck and motorcycle began on Hwy 421 and continued down the off ramp to the intersection of Red White and Blue Road.
 According to a press release from the Wilkes County Sheriffs Office, multiple shots were fired at a father and son.

 The father, Kelly Michael Black, 56, of Hamptonville suffered a fatal gunshot wound.
 The son, Stephen Michael Black, age 25, of Statesville, also suffered a gunshot wound and is in critical condition at Wake Forest Baptist Hospital in Winston-Salem.